U.S. Government Adoption Sends Palantir Shares to Record Levels

 Solar Maximum's Impact on Low Earth Orbit

 However, a 2022 solar storm destroyed 40 satellites, underscoring their vulnerability.
-Real-time data from recent web reports indicates SpaceX's nearly 7,000-strong constellation faced service disruptions during a May 2025 geomagnetic storm, highlighting ongoing risks.
+Real-time data indicates SpaceX's nearly 7,000-strong constellation faced service disruptions during a May 2025 geomagnetic storm, highlighting ongoing risks.

 ALSO READ | SpaceX Starship Flight 9 Set for May 28 Launch: How to Watch the Historic Test Live